How to sign up for Chase Ink cards

 How to Apply

-Application links can be found by following the “click here” links within these pages:
+Application links can be found by following the “click here to learn how to apply” links within these pages:

 The first part of the application asks for personal info.
 Fill this out the same way you would fill out a consumer credit card application with your own name and home address, your income (not just your business income), etc. For the question about your business title, answer "owner."
 Next up is the business info section.
 If you already have a well established business, then the answers should be straightforward.
 If you are just getting started with your business, below are examples of how to fill this out.
 These answers assume that you do not have any employees and you operate as a sole proprietorship (which is the most basic form of a business).
 Use your judgment to answer differently if the examples given don’t match your circumstances: Here are example answers for the business part of the application: